Skip to main content

 West Nile Virus

-West Nile virus entered California in 2003 and Alameda County in 2004.
-Since its introduction, activity has been detected every year.
+West Nile virus (WNV) entered California in 2003 and Alameda County in 2004.
+Since its introduction, activity throughout the state has been detected every year and is considered endemic.
 West Nile virus is a potentially serious disease and proper precautions should be taken to prevent infection.

 What is West Nile Virus?

 West Nile virus (WNV) is a mosquito-borne disease that has been found in parts of Asia, Eastern Europe, Africa and the Middle East.
-The virus was first detected in the United States in 1999 in New York City and has since spread throughout the continental U.S. Most people who become infected with the virus have only a mild illness or no symptoms, but in rare cases they can become seriously ill.
-The types of mosquitoes that can transmit WNV are common mosquitoes in Alameda County.
-Our goal is to decrease the numbers of mosquitoes in the county thereby minimizing the possibility of WNV transmission.
+The virus was first detected in the United States in 1999 in New York City and has since spread throughout the continental U.S. Most people who become infected with the virus have only a mild illness or no symptoms, but in rare cases, they can become seriously ill.
+The types of mosquitoes that can transmit WNV are specific local mosquito species in Alameda County.
+Our goal is to decrease the numbers of mosquitoes in the county thereby minimizing the possibility of WNV transmission through an Integrated Vector Management (IVM) approach.

 What are the symptoms?